AABearBots/First-Closed-Doors-Competition/README.md

 ## The Competition

-The AA Arena is an organization built around the competition of crypto-currency bots.
-The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos that dramatically simplifies the creation and operation of crypto-currency bots.
+The AA Arena is an organization built around the competition of cryptocurrency trading bots, or what we call _algobots_.
+The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.

 At this point, the AA platform is still in the alpha-stage.
-A large portion of functionality is still under development and the early generation of bots will be rather dumb.
+A large portion of functionality is still under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

 In the near future, the AA Platform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
 Subscription fees cover the costs of the bot infrastructure and pay development team fees.
 Fees will be paid in ALGO tokens, the AA Platform’s native token.